Username or Email Address

 Search for Products, Case Studies or keywords and hit enter to search

-At the point of completion, the 19th century landmark had been converted from a drab, dark shell of a building, into a vibrant modern space for individual and communal working.
+To sum up, the 19th century landmark had been converted from a drab, dark shell of a building, into a vibrant modern space for individual and communal working.
 Further to this, the office is complete with open, light, social areas where food and drink can be bought.
 The architecture and partitions flow seamlessly from pastel and timber walls to contemporary black framed partition systems.
 The opposing styles from the beautiful Georgian exterior brickwork to the strikingly stylised interiors work in harmony to encapsulate the Metropolitan Works, Network Rail’s and our own vision.